 Atlas: Can you tell us about yourself and how you got started in the Salesforce ecosystem?

-James: When I got started roughly 10 years ago, I stumbled into Salesforce; I had just left a small mom-and-pop shop as a jack-of-all-trades System Admin, and found a gig with a mentor that just happened to work on the SFDC platform.
+James: I stumbled into Salesforce, roughly 10 years ago.
+I had just left a small mom-and-pop shop as a jack-of-all-trades System Admin, and found a gig with a mentor that just happened to work on the SFDC platform.

 My introduction to SFDC was on the force.com platform, meaning pure custom objects and almost no standard objects.
 Workflows, Triggers, VF, and Apex.
 That’s all the tools I had to learn myself – nothing like the crazy amount of tools there are today!